nymtech/nym/documentation/operators/src/testing/docker-monitor.md

 <!--TODO
+1. Add a few points of advantages why to run it in this way (clean, remote from environment -> safer,  can use dockerhub etc etc)
-1. Explain in Prometheus setup how to get the metrics key and how to add it to the node config
+2. Explain in Prometheus setup (in config step) how to get the metrics key and how to add it to the node config (that will be documented in node-setup.md)
-2. Add grafana setup
+3. Add grafana setup
-3. Add prometheus setup
+4. Add prometheus setup
-4. Add node exporter setup
+5. Add node exporter setup
-5. Add how to view it in the browser
+6. Add how to view it in the browser (possible to use the setup from explorenym guide
-6. Additionally add how to spin up an ansible template -->
+7. Additionally add how to spin up an ansible template -->

 # Setup Prometheus and Grafana in a Docker